Matajur/MLOps/README.md

 - This README.md file only applies to Argo application deployment.
 - A separate `values.yaml` file for the Argo application was chosen because it allows better scaling for large systems.
 - [Bitnami NGINX](https://charts.bitnami.com/bitnami) Helm chart from ArtifactHub was chosen for its stability.
-- Port-forwarding was used for the service access because of lower cost.
+- Port-forwarding instead of LoadBalancer was used for the service access because of lower cost.

 ### Deploy